 After finishing the chocolate he'd gotten from Mikah and his tea, Rol and Aiden relaxed as Terin cleaned up.
 Munarshu had already drank his tea and racked out, leaving the three alone until Zimzod came scampering out to grab the bottle of rum and other supplies before returning to Mikah in his stateroom.
 The others snorted as Terin quipped, "Thank the stars he was still wearing clothes." and didn't comment further on the obvious relationship between the two.
-Rol did the math in his head and kept his comments to himself as he went to grab a box of chocolates for himself.
+Rol did the math in his head and kept his comments to himself as he went to grab a box of chocolates.
 He also grabbed one for the galley, leaving three boxes after that.

-Once Munarshu's alarm rang, the engineer woke and went through his morning routine.
+Munarshu's alarm rang, and he went through his morning routine.
 By 6am, as Rol's alarm was ringing, Munarshu was in the dark and empty lounge.
 He scrounged up a foil pack to cook along with some caff.
 It was only as he sat eating and reviewed the day before that he remembered the crew had a cook!
 And he realized he'd been getting up too early to enjoy a cooked breakfast.
 But he still finished the foil pack as he considered waiting to at least sample Sir Rol's breakfast later.
 After Munarshu finished eating, he sparked up a terminal and hit the UAC site in-system, to check on firmware upgrades for his electronic sights.